 When building your LinkedIn profile, it's important to pay attention and think carefully about how to write your LinkedIn Summary.
 People can indeed see more information about you when looking at the timeline of where you have worked or reading the posts that you publish.

 However, the LinkedIn summary allows you to present yourself in your own words.
-You can talk about your experiences, how they made you the professional you are now, what are your perspectives for the future, and highlight your values.
+You can talk about your experiences, how they made you the professional you are now, what your perspectives are for the future, and highlight your values.

 How to Write a LinkedIn Summary